Brad Maddox: Professional wrestling career

-World Wrestling Entertainment/WWE
+World Wrestling Entertainment/WWE (2008–2015)

-Ohio Valley Wrestling (2008–2010)
+Debut and Ohio Valley Wrestling (2008–2010)

-Kluttz debuted on April 2, 2008 on the OVW tapings teaming up with Galvin Garrison against Dewey and Adam Revolver, which they lost, he used the name Brent Wellington.
-He won his first match on October 1, 2008 in an Eight-Man Tag Team match, alongside Galvin Garrison and Moose, they called themselves Theta Lambda Psi.
-On December 24, 2008 Kluttz had a title match for the OVW Heavyweight Championship against Aaron "The Idol" Stevens, which he lost.
+Kluttz debuted on March 14, 2008, for Derby City Wrestling (DCW), under the name Brent Wellington, losing to Big Cat.
+He won his first match on May 8, 2008, teaming with James "Moose" Thomas, defeating The War Party (Indian Outlaw and Lennox Lightfoot).
+During this time, Kluttz would also wrestle for OVW, often teaming with Gavin Garrison and James "Moose" Thomas as the group Theta Lambda Psi, amongst others.
+Kluttz would have a title match for the OVW Heavyweight Championship on December 24, 2008, losing to Aaron "The Idol" Stevens.

-After he was defeated, he adopted the nickname "Beef" and changed his gimmick to that of a necrophiliac.
-He had his first match under his new name at OVW Tapings January 14, 2009, winning with his Theta Lambda Psi team against Ted McNaler and Adam Revolver which they won.
-The Theta Lambda Psi Tag team was split in April 2009 where Kluttz first won a match against Moose then lost one where he was hit with a paddle.
-On July 26, 2009 he competed for the OVW Television Championship against Jamin Olivencia, he won the match to win his first Championship.
-His reign lasted 45 days when he was defeated by his former Theta Lambda Psi mate Moose at the OVW Tapings on September 9, 2009.
+After he was defeated, he adopted the nickname "Beef".
+He had his first match under his new name at OVW Tapings January 14, 2009, winning with his Theta Lambda Psi team against Ted McNaler and Adam Revolver.
+Theta Lambda Psi split in April 2009, after Kluttz defeated James "Moose" Thomas, before losing their rematch after being hit with a paddle.
+On July 26, 2009, he competed for the OVW Television Championship against Jamin Olivencia, winning the match to claim his first championship.
+His reign lasted 45 days when he was defeated by his former Theta Lambda Psi partner James "Moose" Thomas during OVW tapings on September 9, 2009.
 On 27 February 2010 Kluttz won the vacant OVW Heavyweight Championship by winning a Battle Royal.
-His reign lasted 90 days when he lost the title on 29 May 2010 to Mike Mondo.
+His reign lasted 90 days before losing the title on May 29, 2010, to Mike Mondo.
 In mid-2010 it was reported that Kluttz had signed a development contract with WWE.

 Florida Championship Wrestling (2010–2012)

 Kluttz was renamed Brad Maddox and debuted for Florida Championship Wrestling at a live show on August 5, 2010, losing to Tyler Reks.
 His TV debut was on November 4, 2010, losing to Tito Colon.
 He won his first match on the July 1, 2011 episode of FCW against Percy Watson and Richie Steamboat.
-On 22 September edition of FCW Maddox defeated Briley Pierce, three weeks later at the 13 October edition of FCW they built a Tag Team and competed for the FCW Florida Tag Team Championship against CJ Parker and Donny Marlow, which they lost.
-On the November 3 tapings for FCW he won the Tag Team titles with Briley Pierce.
-On the February 2 tapings they lost their titles due to an injury of Pierce.
-Maddox tried to regain the vacant title with Eli Cottonwood, but they lost to Bo Rotundo and Husky Harris.
-On the March 4 edition of FCW Maddox was the first signed to Summer Rae´s "organization", and she was at ringside when he was defeated by Seth Rollins.
+On the 22 September edition of FCW Maddox defeated Briley Pierce.
+On the 13 October edition of FCW they formed a Tag Team and competed for the FCW Florida Tag Team Championship against CJ Parker and Donny Marlow, which they lost.
+On the November 3 tapings he won the Tag Team titles with Briley Pierce.
+On February 2, 2011, they lost their titles due to Pierce sustaining an injury.
+Maddox would attempt to regain the vacant title with Eli Cottonwood, losing to Bo Rotundo and Husky Harris.
+On the March 4, Maddox would be the first to sign for Summer Rae´s "organization", and she was at ringside when he was defeated by Seth Rollins.